Mechanics and Physics of Structures

 The main research themes of our group are:

-- Metamaterials: acoustic and vibration mitigation, metasurfaces to enhance or reduce friction, surface optimization.
+- Metamaterials: acoustic and vibration mitigation

 - Condition monitoring: damage characterization, destructive and non-destructive testing, innovative and efficient monitoring methodologies, and residual life assessment.